-- " Peuchet : vom Selbstmord " (Gesellschaftspiegel, zweiter Band, Heft VII, Elberfeld, Januar 1846) is a rather unusual document among Marx writings.
-It distinguishes itself in several respects some of which are mentioned in the introductions of Kevin Anderson and Eric Plaut to the English translation, Marx on Suicide (Evanston, Northwestern University, 1999) : - It is not a piece written by Marx himself, but mainly composed of translated excerpts from another author.
-Marx used to fill notebooks with such excerpts, but he never published them. - The author chosen is neither an economist, nor an historian, nor a philosopher, not even a socialist, but a former head of the French police archives under the Restoration! - The excerpted work is not a scientific one, but a loose collection of "life incidents", anecdotes, small stories, followed by some comments. - The subject-matter of the article does not belong to what is usually considered to be the political or economical spheres, but has to do with private life: suicide. - The main social issue discussed (in connexion with suicide) is women's oppression in modern societies.
+Michael Löwy is co-author, with Robert Sayre, of Romanticism against the Tide of Modernity (Duke University Press, 2001).
+He is Research Director in Sociology at the CNRS (National Center for Scientific Research) and is Guest Lecturer at the École des Hautes Études en Sciences Sociales, both in Paris.

+There is a rather unusual document among Marx's writings.
+It is titled, "Peuchet: vom Selbstmord" (Gesellschaftspiegel, zweiter Band, Heft VII, Elberfeld, Januar 1846), and it is composed of translated excerpts from Jacques Peuchet's Du Suicide et de ses Causes (a chapter from his memoirs).
+The book under review is an English translation of this document, combined with introductions by editors Kevin Anderson and Eric Plaut.
+As we shall see, this small and almost forgotten article by Marx is a precious contribution to a richer understanding of the evils of modern bourgeois society, of the suffering that its patriarchal family structure inflicts on women, and of the broad and universal scope of socialism.

+Marx's article distinguishes itself in several respects, some of which are mentioned in the introductions:

+It is not a piece written by Marx himself, but mainly composed of translated excerpts from another author (Peuchet).
+Marx used to fill notebooks with such excerpts, but he never published them.

+The author chosen is neither an economist, nor a historian, nor a philosopher, not even a socialist, but a former head of the French police archives under the Restoration!

+The excerpted work is not a scientific one, but a loose collection of "life incidents," anecdotes, and small stories, followed by some comments.

+The subject matter of the article does not belong to what is usually considered to be the political or economic spheres, but has to do with private life, specifically suicide.

+The main social issue discussed in connection with suicide is women's oppression in modern societies.
-Each one of these traits is unusual in Marx's bibliography, but by their combination this piece is unique.

-Considering the nature of the article - translated excerpts from Peuchet's "Du suicide et de ses causes" (a chapter of his Memoirs) - how far can it be considered as belonging to Karl Marx's writings?
-In fact, he left his imprint in the text in several ways: by his introduction, by the comments with which he peppered the piece, by his selection of the excerpts, and by the modifications introduced through the translation.
-But the main reason why the piece can be considered as expressing Marx own views is that he introduced no distinction whatsoever between his own comments and the excerpts from Peuchet, so that the whole document appears as a homogeneous piece of writing, signed by Karl Marx.
+Each one of these traits is unusual in Marx's bibliography, but in combination, they make this piece unique.
+Considering its nature, it is even fair to ask to what extent it can be considered as belonging to Marx's writings at all.
+However, Marx left his imprint on the text in several ways: by his introduction, by the comments with which he peppered the piece, by his selection of the excerpts, and by the modifications introduced through the translations.
+And the main reason why the piece can be considered as expressing Marx's own views is that he introduced no distinction whatsoever between his own comments and the excerpts from Peuchet, so that the whole document appears as a homogeneous piece of writing, signed by Karl Marx.

-The first question one has to ask is, of course, why Marx picked up Peuchet?
-What interested him so much in this piece?

-I'm afraid I can't agree with the hypothesis suggested by Philippe Bourrinet, the editor of the French edition of the article in 1992, and taken up by Kevin Anderson in his otherwise excellent introduction: the document is a veiled critique of the "true socialist" editors of the Gesellschaftsspiegel, such as Moses Hess.
+The first question one has to ask, is, of course, why Marx picked up Peuchet.
+What interested him in the piece?
+I'm afraid I cannot agree with the hypothesis suggested in 1992 by Philippe Bourrinet, the editor of the French edition of the article, and taken up by Kevin Anderson in his otherwise superb introduction, that the document is a veiled critique of the "true socialist" editors of the Gesellschaftspiegel, such as Moses Hess.
 In fact, there is not a single word in the paper which may suggest such an orientation.
 True, Marx hails the superiority of French social thinkers, but he does not compare them to German but to English socialists.
-Moreover, he and Engels - the other editor of the Gesellschaftsspiegel - had excellent relations with Moses Hess during those years (1845-46), and even asked him to cooperate in their common polemical endeavor against neo-hegelian idealism, The German Ideology.
+Moreover, he and Engels-the other editor of the Gesellschaftspiegel-had excellent relations with Moses Hess during those years (1845-1846), and even asked him to cooperate in their common polemical endeavor against neo-Hegelian idealism, The German Ideology.